 There’s a lot to love about fall ― the change in weather, apple picking, pumpkin picking, pumpkin spice everything, Halloween and more ― but if there’s one thing in particular that we love most about the season, it’s the leaves changing color.
 Yes, we love the way the trees look in spring and summer too, but looking out and seeing a sea of different colors gives us a feeling we can’t describe!

 Would you say that you love fall foliage just as much as we do?
-If so, we bet you’ll enjoy this guide that we’ve put together – below, we’re covering everything from fall foliage facts to different leaf colors, how leaves change color and where you can go for the best views.
+If so, we bet you’ll enjoy this guide that we’ve put together.
+It covers everything from fall foliage facts to different leaf colors, how leaves change color, and where you can go for the best views.

 Fall foliage facts

 - Although we notice the leaves change color in the fall, the red, orange, and yellow pigments are actually present in leaves all year round.
 The only difference is that during other seasons the pigments are primarily underneath the leaves’ surface.

 - The reason these beautiful colors come out in the fall has to do with the change in sunlight.
 As the summer sun starts to die down, the chemical chlorophyll breaks down, which brings out the hidden colors.